Explore Switzerland

 Food Type: French

-Serving some of Geneva's finest French cuisine, Le Chat Botte boasts renowned chef, Dominique Gauthier, who prepares innovative and delicious gourmet food night after night.
+Serving some of Geneva's finest French cuisine, Le Chat-Botté boasts renowned chef Dominique Gauthier, who prepares innovative and delicious gourmet food night after night.
 Located in the Hotel Beau Rivage, this stylish and sophisticated restaurant is tastefully decorated and boasts one of Switzerland's finest selections of wines.
-Try the tartar of slipper lobster with lime and ginger, coco milk and citronella gaspacho, or the Pyrenean spring lamb and polenta fries served with a delicious light cream.
-Whatever you choose to eat, Le Chat Botte does not disappoint.
+Patrons should try the tartar of slipper lobster with lime and ginger, coco milk and citronella gaspacho, or the Pyrenean spring lamb and polenta fries served with a delicious light cream.
+Whatever guests choose to eat, Le Chat-Botte does not disappoint.
 Open daily for lunch and dinner.
 Reservations recommended.

 Food Type: French